nrposner/nvim_config/README.md

 The functionality is great, but using it will take a little practice.
 Check out the [repo](https://github.com/kylechui/nvim-surround) for a guide.
 Getting good at this will take out a lot of little pains.

-## Step 5: tmux Installation
-tmux is a multiplexer terminal and an effective platform for further customizing your terminal experience.

-My own tmux config is not very sophisticated, and is primarily based on this [video](https://www.youtube.com/watch?v=GH3kpsbbERo).
-It will take you from installation through basic use and recommended plugins.

-Among the most useful plugins described in that video is tmux-catppuccin, which really brings together the look of the terminal in combination with a catppuccin theme for Neovim.
-It also includes a very nice-looking upper status bar which nicely complements a Neovim lualine.

-I also personally recommend changing the default tmux prefix from Ctrl+B to something friendlier.
-Personally, I use Ctrl+A, which makes switching windows nice and fluid.
-Other useful changes mentioned in the video include indexing windows from 1 instead of 0 and allowing navigation in terminal output using Vim motions.